Toilet Duck: Advertising slogan

 In the Netherlands, the advertising slogan "Wij van Wc-eend adviseren Wc-eend" ("We, the people at Toilet Duck, recommend Toilet Duck") was used in a campaign that ended in 1996.
 Over 20 years later, the slogan is still being used as a general saying to dispute the independence of "expert" statements when they align with self-interest.

+Fragrances

+Toilet Duck is available with a variety of fragrances.
+Fresh Action Gel is available in Garden Escape and Tropical Adventure scents.
+Deep Action Gel is available in Marine, Pine, Lavender, Mint and Citrus scents.